-- (1) Following up on the Kyoto declaration on advancing crime prevention, criminal justice and the rule of law - a.
-Intergovernmental follow-up on the Kyoto Declaration through the CCPCJ channels with ECOSOC, GA, etc.
+(1) Following up on the Kyoto Declaration on Advancing Crime Prevention, Criminal Justice and the Rule of Law a.
+Intergovernmental follow-up on the Kyoto Declaration through the Commission on Crime Prevention and Criminal Justice (CCPCJ) channels with ECOSOC, GA, etc.

-Japan and UNODC will cooperate to facilitate the effective follow-up to the Kyoto Declaration at the intergovernmental level in organizing thematic discussions around the four pillars of the Declaration, following the CCPCJ workplan through the sharing of information, good practices and lessons learned.
-UNODC will organize the thematic discussions annually from 2021 to 2024 including through remote participation.
-This process will also offer an opportunity to showcase follow up initiatives and projects supported by Japan, carried out at UNODC HQ and in the field.
-UNODC will conduct promotional activities and outreach activities to relevant stakeholders.
+Japan and UNODC will cooperate to facilitate the effective follow-up to the Kyoto Declaration at the intergovernmental level in organizing thematic discussions around the four pillars of the Declaration, following the Multi-Year Workplan 2021-2024 for the Thematic Discussions on the Implementation of the Kyoto Declaration through the sharing of information, good practices and lessons learned.
+UNODC will organize the thematic discussions annually from 2021 to 2024.
+This process will also offer an opportunity to showcase follow-up initiatives and projects supported by Japan, carried out at UNODC HQ and in the field.
+UNODC will conduct policy advocacy, promotional activities and outreach activities to relevant stakeholders.